akbarazimifar/vanguard-vpn/README.md

 - Data compression
 - Ability to change buffer size, etc

-[Click here](https://github.com/thevanguardapps/monochrome/raw/main/app/release/app-release.apk) to download Monochrome APK.
+[Click here](https://github.com/thevanguardapps/vanguard-vpn/raw/main/app/release/app-release.apk) to download Vanguard VPN APK.

 # Contributing
 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.